toplouie1/toplouie1/README.md

 #Full-Stack-Developer

-I am a Full Stack Web Developer ,
+I am a Software enginner.
 Love learning new technology and building web Apps
-I love pear programing finding new Ideas and Implementing them. always seeking to expand my knowledge on tech , Ability to learn and implement new technologies quickly. learning through experience for becoming an exceptional programmer.
+I love working in team, finding new Ideas and Implementing them. always seeking to expand my knowledge on tech , Ability to learn and implement new technologies quickly. learning through experience for becoming an exceptional programmer.